-Opiate and opioid addiction can be life-ruining.
+Opiate and opioid addiction can be debilitating.
 If you are struggling with an addiction to opiates or opioid pain medication, you may be putting your life in jeopardy.
 Addiction lowers quality of life significantly, and abuse of drugs like prescription opioid painkillers can often be lethal.
 According to a report from the Centers for Disease Control and Prevention, accidental overdose on opioid pain medication is on the rise with more than 10,000 deaths per year — a figure that is higher than overdoses due to heroin and cocaine combined.

 Does Aetna Insurance Cover Treatment for Opiate and Opioid Addiction?